sebastien-plutniak/archeoviz/README.md

 1.  uploading tables in the “Input data” tab,
 2.  using randomly generated data from the “Input data” tab;
-3.  set the `archeoviz` main function’s parameters before running the application.
+3.  set the `archeoViz` main function’s parameters before running the application.

 ### Tables upload